Application Guide

 Fayetteville, AR 72701

 High school or GED transcripts can be obtained by contacting the school or state you graduated from and asking them to issue the Office of Admissions an official copy of your transcript to UofA@uark.edu or by mail.
+If the school you attended has closed or was destroyed, you should instead be able to acquire your transcript from the Department of Education in the state where the school was located.
 High school or GED transcripts are only required for New Freshmen or Transfer Freshmen (fewer than 24 transferable college hours).

-If you were classified as a Transfer Freshman, you will be asked to supply standardized test scores as part of your admission.
-ACT and SAT scores expire after 5 years so you may need to take the Accuplacer instead to complete this checklist requirement.
-Our Testing Center is offering the Accuplacer online so if you are ready to schedule your test, please visit their website and use the steps below to ensure that you are signing up for the appropriate test.
-Once you have completed the test, please upload your score report in your New Student Center for submission.
+Our Testing Center offers a remote proctoring option for the Accuplacer.
+If you’re interested, please visit their website and use the steps below to ensure that you are signing up for the appropriate test.
+Once you have completed the test, please upload your score report in the New Student Center.

 If you have any questions about the test, please contact Testing Services at 479-575-3948 or testing@uark.edu.